TarunR3/TwitterFrontend/README.md

-Code for the frontend of a Twitter clone using Next.js, typescript, and NextAuth communicating with a Spring Boot backend\
+Code for the frontend of a Twitter clone using Next.js, typescript, and NextAuth communicating with a Spring Boot backend found here ...

 !!!
 The website will take a minute or two to spin up the backend due to hosting on a free platform.